Charlotte Olympia: History

-Dellal launched her eponymous label after graduating from London College of Fashion, where she studied Cordwainers Footwear.
+Dellal launched her label right after graduating from London College of Fashion, where she studied product development and footwear.
 Her first footwear collection was presented during London Fashion Week in February 2008.
-In 2010, Charlotte Olympia opened its first store on Maddox Street in London, followed by a second store in 2011 on East 65th Street in New York City, and the third store on Rodeo Drive, Los Angeles in July 2013.
-In 2014, the brand opened three additional stores in Miami, Hong Kong, and Dubai.
-In 2015, Charlotte Olympia opened more stores around the globe.
-The first store opened in the South Coast Plaza in California.
-The second store opened in the Forum Shops at Caesars in Las Vegas.
-The third store opened in the Emporium Shopping Complex in Bangkok.
-Finally, the last store was opened at Brompton Cross in London.
+In 2010, Charlotte Olympia opened its first store on Maddox Street in London, followed by two stores in New York and Los Angeles.
+Starting in 2014, the brand opened many more stores worldwide, including in Miami, Hong Kong, and Dubai.

 Brand

 Charlotte Olympia's designs are influenced by classical Hollywood cinema glamour, pin-ups and movie stars from the 1940s and 50s.

 The brand has become known for the "island" platform Dolly pump, the Kitty flat and Perspex Pandora clutch box.
-All shoes and accessories are handcrafted in Italy.

 Although primarily focused on footwear and accessories for women, the label also produces a collection for little girls called 'Incy' and the Tom Cat smoking slipper for men.

 Her logo is a spider web design placed under the shoe sole.